Best Leica M lenses in 2025: every current Leica M rangefinder lens

 - How we test lenses

-If you are looking for the best Leica M lens for your rangefinder, there are a LOT to choose from.
-In this guide, we run through the full range, explain the benefits of each, and show you the best prices available today.
+If you’re looking for the best Leica M lens for your rangefinder, there’s no shortage of choice.
+In this guide, I break down the full lineup, highlighting the strengths of each lens and where to find the best deals right now.

 Best Leica M lenses: our top picks